|Nutrition Facts (per serving)|

 Strawberries are the quintessential fruit of a British summer.
 They can be found from Wimbledon to a cricket tea and on every table through the land.
 That being said, what do you do though when they are getting just a touch past their best?

 Roasting overripe strawberries with a little sugar and a few tablespoons of balsamic vinegar makes for the best compote you can imagine.
 Never was there a simpler recipe than this one.

 The dish comes oozing with huge flavors, stores well and is versatile.
 The compote is utterly delicious on rich, good-quality vanilla ice cream, or for those with a less sweet tooth, pour over Greek yogurt.
 Use as a filling for tarts or cakes, and a layer of these roast strawberries in a Victoria sponge is sublime.
 The strawberries keep well in a jar in the fridge, so what's not to love?

 The result from the brief marinating and then quick roasting is an intense strawberry flavor with a flash of acidity from the vinegar.
 If you want to up the flavors even further, then try a twist of black pepper before serving.

 3 tablespoons balsamic vinegar

-Put the washed strawberries into a large roasting tray, making sure they are in 1 layer.
-Dust with the sugar and then sprinkle over the vinegar.
+Preheat oven to 300 F. Put washed strawberries in roasting tray, making sure they are in 1 layer.
+Dust with sugar and then sprinkle with vinegar.

-Put the roasting tray to one side covered with a tea cloth and leave to marinate for 20 minutes.
+Cover tray with a tea cloth and leave to marinate for 20 minutes.

-After the marinating, put the tray into the center of the preheated oven and roast for 20 minutes.
-The strawberries will soften but keep a good shape.
+Put tray into center of oven and roast for 20 minutes.
+The strawberries will soften but keep their shape.
 The vinegar and sugar will start to caramelize; make sure, though, that it does not burn.